(Updated Dec. 25, 2021; January 16, 2022)

 She knows that trying to kick me in my privates was also not a good idea.
 It’s a great idea if you want to protect yourself against a man who is trying to rape or harm you, but women must realize they need to land their first shot and score a direct bullseye the first time they decide to use this defense tactic.

-If they fail, the man will wipe them out, clean their clocks, do anything in their power, because all men, and I mean all men, know that this shot to our groins has the capacity to incapacitate us and cause us agonizing, severe pain.
-We value and protect this portion of our anatomies more carefully than the family jewels of the Royal Family of England could possibly ever hope to enjoy (thus the humorous reference to the phrase, a man’s “family jewels,” has come into being).
+If they fail, the man may well do anything in their power to protect themselves, because all men, and I mean all men, know that this shot to our groins has the capacity to incapacitate us and cause us agonizing, severe —even life threatening pain and possibly leading to death.
+We value and protect this portion of our anatomies more carefully than the family jewels of the Royal Family of England could possibly ever hope to enjoy (thus the humorous reference to the phrase, a man’s “family jewels,” has perhaps come into being).

 There are lines, as noted above, which none of us should cross in our lives, especially with parents.
 Once sacred lines are violated or crossed (like trying to kick your dad in his balls), something is lost between those two people.
 The yawning divide that opens between them is so great that, in many cases, can never be brought back together.
 Honor and sacredness has been violated, and it takes an awful lot of love, contrition, and humility before there is any hope of repairing that injury.

 Unfortunately for my daughter Angie, she crossed those lines on quite a few occasions.
 Could we have healed from this?
 Yes, but again, we never had the chance.
-I do not believe I have ever spoken to her about this since it happened.
-I left our home the next day and we have only spoken with each other face to face since then maybe twice; at the most, three times.
-Three times in almost 20 years—if that.
+I do not believe I have spoken to her about this since it happened.
+I left our home on or around the next day and we have only spoken with each other face to face since then maybe twice; at the most, three times.
+Three times in approximately 20 years—if that.

 One of the many problems daughters face today in dealing with their fathers is they are not raised to respect us.
 Of all the problems dads and daughters face today, I believe this is the main problem between them.
 The majority of women do not understand that without having a constant, daily display of respect for their fathers, manifested in any number of ways, they will never get to know or enjoy their fathers as they might.

 Angie could not possibly learn this vital truth being raised in our family dynamics.
-Since my ex had no conception of this, or, since she hated me with such intensity that the thought of treating me with respect was the furthest thing in her mind, all three of my daughters, each and every one of them, has little understanding of what it means to respect their father.
+Since my ex had no conception of this, or, since she hated me with such intensity that the thought of treating me with respect was the furthest thing in her mind, all three of my daughters, have little understanding of what it means to respect their father.
 And the fact that I believe my ex possesses a narcissistic borderline personality disorder certainly does not help.